How to watch all Demon Slayer arcs in chronological order: All anime seasons & movies

 - Demon Slayer: Kimetsu No Yaiba - To the Swordsmith Village OR Demon Slayer: Kimetsu No Yaiba season 3 - Swordsmith Village Arc

-- Demon Slayer: Kimetsu No Yaiba Infinity Castle film trilogy (upcoming)
+- Demon Slayer: Kimetsu No Yaiba Infinity Castle movie Part 1

-The manga's epic Infinity Castle arc will then follow in the upcoming trilogy of new movies, the first of which will release in Japan on 18th July and then in the UK on 12th September.
+The manga's epic Infinity Castle arc then follows in the Infinity Castle trilogy of new movies, the first of which is out now and has broken box office records.

 How many episodes of Demon Slayer are there?